 Then, one night, half the criminal leaders in the city were murdered in their sleep in a event recalled today as the Reckoning, and a single organization took over most of the criminal operations.
 Suddenly, notions of a thieves’ guild were not so fanciful.

 The violent coup was not the work of one man alone.
 No arm is so long as to strike so many so quickly.
 The Reckoning was only possible because of men like Dirk, whose few ties had been used against them, compelling them to carrying out the bloody bidding of the new order.
 For Dirk, that tie had been Mara.
 His hands were still stained when he went to provide proof of his success and secure her release.

 But the loyalty of a traitor cannot be trusted, and he was a loose end that had to be cut.
 The trap that had been laid nearly claimed his life, but in the end he learned that Mara had already secured her own escape and vanished from the city.
-Wounded and knowing he would be hunted as long as he remained in town, Dirk fled to the countryside to figure out what came next.
+Wounded and knowing he would be hunted as long as he remained in town, Dirk fled to the countryside to figure out what would come next.

 Why I Like This Backstory.
 This is the perfect backstory for someone who wants to play the violent criminal trope with their rogue; someone who has learned to fight and steal out of necessity rather than an inherent bloodlust or kleptomania, and for whom the ends justify the means.
 It also provides two simple and yet compelling hooks: Mara is missing, and Dirk is on the wrong side of some very powerful criminal lords.